Ultiva Side Effects

 Applies to remifentanil: intravenous powder for solution

-Along with its needed effects, remifentanil (the active ingredient contained in Ultiva) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, remifentanil (the active ingredient contained in Ultiva) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking remifentanil:More common
+If any of the following side effects occur while taking remifentanil, check with your doctor or nurse immediately:More common

 - Blurred vision